 As Facebook, Instagram and YouTube continue to grow in audiences so does the noise on these platforms.
 As users become disillusioned with these channels, Niche channels will cater to like-minded audiences will continue to grow in popularity.

 We have already seen this with the growth of Tik Tok.
-A platform with a high youth-based audience which uses short form video content.
+A platform with a high youth-based audience that uses short-form video content.
 With its rapid growth in popularity, however, it can be argued if this platform can still be considered a niche.

 Other platforms such as Twitch (gamer based streaming platform), LinkedIn (targeting corporate and businesses), Dribbble (for designers) and Goodreads (for book lovers and authors) have also found growth in the past year or two.
 This is due to like-minded audiences finding better connectivity leading to higher conversions and less competition for businesses on these channels.